-Populations like ours with diets relatively high in saturated rats and cholesterol tend to have high blood cholesterol levels.
-Individuals within these populations have a greater risk of having heart attacks than individuals within populations eating direct hat contain test fat.
+Populations like ours with diets relatively high in saturated fats and cholesterol tend to have high blood cholesterol levels.
+Individuals within these populations have a greater risk of having heart attacks than individuals within populations eating diets that contain less fat.

-Generally speaking, people who eat large amounts of saturated hats and chatletterfol have higher blood cholesterol levels.
-However, some people can consume diets and in saturated fats and cholesterol and still maintain desirable blood choesterol levels.
-Other people may have a high blood cholesterol lever even if they eat a now-fat, low ethelesterol diet.
+Generally speaking, people who eat large amounts of saturated fats and cholesterol have higher blood cholesterol levels.
+However, some people can consume diets high in saturated fats and cholesterol and still maintain desirable blood cholesterol levels.
+Other people may have a high blood cholesterol level even if they eat a low-fat, low-cholesterol diet.

-Especially if you have other risk factors for cardiovascular disease amily history of premature heart disease, high blood pressure, diabetes or smoking this recommendation is appropriate.
-But even for the U.S. population is a whole, it is inside to reduce daily consumption of fat.
+Especially if you have other risk factors for cardiovascular disease-family history of premature heart disease, high blood pressure, diabetes or smoking-this recommendation is appropriate.
+But even for the U.S. population as a whole, it is sensible to reduce daily consumption of fat.

 This does not mean you may not eat any particular food, or that you may not enjoy a wide variety of foods.
-Monoration is the key,
+Moderation is the key,

-AVOID TOO MUCH SEDIUM
+AVOID TOO MUCH SODIUM.

 The major hazard of too much sodium is for people with high blood pressure.
 The National Institutes of Health estimates that about 60 million Americans have some degree of high blood pressure.
-Such an intake is one of the factors known to affect high blood pressure.
-Obesity also seems to play a paipr role.
-If people with high blood pressure reduce their sodium intake, their blood pressure will usually fall-although not always to normal levels
+Sodium intake is one of the factors known to affect high blood pressure.
+Obesity also seems to play a major role.
+If people with high blood pressure reduce their sodium intake, their blood pressure will usually fall-although not always to normal levels.

-Sodium is present in many foods and beverages, especially in salty snacks, sandwich meats, pickled for dis and condiments.
+Sodium is present in many foods and beverages, especially in salty snacks, sandwich meats, pickled foods and condiments.
 Baking soda, baking powder and even many medications also contain sodium.